Nursing Home Care

 Contact any regional ServiceLink Resource Center to apply for Long Term Care medical services.
 E-mail addresses and fax numbers for application submission are listed on the front page of the application instructions.

 Steps that NH ServiceLink Resource Centers can assist you with:

 You must be eligible for NH Medicaid to receive these services.
 A ServiceLink representative can help with the information needed to complete an application and make your appointment to apply with a family service specialist with the Division of Family Assistance.

 - Apply for Long Term Care Medical Eligibility

 You must be medically eligible for Medicaid-covered long term care services.
 Medical eligibility will be determined by an in-person, face-to-face assessment by a registered nurse employed or designated by BEAS.
 Nurses will use a comprehensive, objective assessment instrument, the Medical Eligibility Assessment (MEA) form to determine Nursing Facility Level of Care, medical eligibility and service options for the long term care program.
 A medical eligibility determination assessments will be scheduled by the nurse shortly after the financial eligibility application has been initiated with the Division of Family Assistance.
 Assessments will be conducted at the applicant's current location.
 The assessment process will be the same for both Nursing Facility and CFI services.

 General Long Term Care Eligibility Requirements

 - Must have net monthly income less than the rate Medicaid pays to the facility.
 After expenses and deductions, an individual's income is used to offset the costs of care with the balance paid by Medicaid.

 - Resource limit cannot exceed $2,500.

-- $65 of income is allowed for personal expenses.
+- $74 of income is allowed for monthly personal expenses and is used in post-eligibility cost of care determinations.
 Some income may be allocated to meet the needs of a spouse or legal dependent.